yuvalgeva77/AppiumGridProj/README.md

 testToRun:"all",
 repeat:15
 }

-Login data file location: src/test/Login data.csv
-Result File:
-Will be created automatically after run.
+Login data file: used in login tests.
+Location : src/test/Login data.csv Result File: Will be created automatically after run.
 Directory path from repository root: Result Files.
 Inside it will be created the RUN directories with the device.txt and summery.txt and support data.zip reports:
 For example: Result Files/RUN_1610541501087/samsung SM-N7505.txt
+With each failes test the report data is taken and written in the device directory:
+For example: Result Files/RUN_1611155769950/ B0147/App Store ios1 supportData.zip

 Classes:
 - TestThreadPool: gets list of relevant devices-> for each device creates and runs a TestRunner with the relevant tests.